spalli235/CodePath-pre-work-submission/README.md

 Hours Spent: 6

 ### App Walk-though
+Sorry I saved the gif locally to my computer and am not sure how to link it here.
+But I uploaded it to the repository.

 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="file:///C:/Users/Supriya/Desktop/AppDemo.gif" width=200><br>

 ![](file:///C:/Users/Supriya/Desktop/AppDemo.gif)